openebs/website/website/src/blogs/2017-07-27-tech-enthusiasts-weighing-in-on-container-native-storage.md

 Applied Use Cases:

-- Applications that store data in file — images or text or backup
+- Applications that store data in the file — images or text or backup
 - Applications that need shared access to the data from multiple containers, running on different hosts.

 Concerns:

-- Hard to keep up with performance and capacity needs of the massively scalable applications
+- Hard to keep up with the performance and capacity needs of the massively scalable applications
-- Seeing Performance Issues — when saving huge number of small sized files
+- Seeing Performance Issues — when saving a huge number of small-sized files
 - Need to be careful about Data Integrity from shared access.
 Needs a lot of hand-holding for secured access
-- Not a good option for databases or high random write work-loads
+- Not a good option for databases or high random write workloads

 (b) Connecting to SAN or Cloud Disks (attached locally)